 Last month when I traveled for a month in Pakistan, Lahore was my last stop.
 So, I had a couple of extra days to roam around and get to know the city better.

-Lahore is the capital of the north-eastern Punjab province and second-largest city in Pakistan after Karachi.
+Lahore is the capital of the north-eastern Punjab province and the second-largest city in Pakistan after Karachi.
 It is well known for its centuries-old historical background and beautiful places in and around the city.
 Not only I am sharing the best places to visit in Lahore but also each location!

 But before I start sharing all of that, I have put together some important things to make your Lahore, Pakistan travels easier and enjoyable.